Guest400123064/empathic-bot/apps/browser_client/README.md

 Connected to chatbot at < ws://34.27.46.58:35496/websocket >.
 Please access the chatting service at < http://localhost:8080/ >.
 ```
 Now, in your browser (where you usually type `google.com`), enter `http://localhost:8080/` and hit enter.
-You should be able to see a simple chat GUI (see below).
-Hit enter to start the chat service.
+You should be able to see a simple chat GUI (see below). __Hit enter to start the chat service.
+The conversation won't start automatically.__

 ![example-gui](example.png)